cpswarm/SimulationOrchestrator/README.md

  - The ability to match the requirements with the features provided by the Dummy Simulation Manager
  - The ability to send a Start Optimization message to the Dummy Optimization Tool
  - The ability to receive correctly the result of the optimization, when it is finished

- - The test verifies that the optimization is correctly finished
+The test verifies that the optimization is correctly finished

 ### Test kubernetes

 This test is used to verify:
- - The possibility to use the Java client to connect to a Kubernetes Master.
+ - The possibility to use the Java client to connect to a Kubernetes Master

+The test verifies that the SOO is able to interact with the Kubernetes Master

+### Test Optimization Tool Recovery Connection

+This test is used to verify:
+ - The ability to finish an ongoing optimization also if during the process the Optimization Tool connection drops for some time

+The test verifies that the optimization result is finally received

+### Test Optimization Tool Recovery Error

+This test is used to verify:
+ - The ability to finish an ongoing optimization also if during the process the Optimization Tool has an error (sending a new StartOptimization with the same ID)

+The test verifies that the optimization result is finally received

 ## Test configuration